 - Frustration with physical problems

-- Worry about appearance, slow growth, weight loss
+- Worry about appearance, slow growth or weight loss

-- Frustration at physical limitations, being unable to keep up with friends
+- Unable to keep up with healthier friends

 - Embarrassment over frequent bathroom use

 - Handling others’ lack of understanding about their condition

 - Change in ability to concentrate on schoolwork

 In addition to caring for your child’s medical issues, Children’s National provides the following services to ensure a comprehensive approach:

 - Formal education about UC, including disease process, medications and nutrition

 - Nutritional support provided by a registered dietitian